anitajahanfarnia/PowerBI_Portfolio/AdventureWorksDW2019-Dashboard/README.md

 ## Thank You

 Thank you for taking the time to view this project.

 I appreciate any feedback or suggestions that could help me improve my work.

-I appreciate any feedback or suggestions that could help me improve my work.